 If you are using Asana for the very first time, you can sign up for an account from the Android app.

-If you select Sign Up with Google, you can sign up using any Google account that you’re logged in as on your Android device.
+- Sign up using any Google account that you’re logged in as on your Android device

 Once you’ve verified your account, you can log in from either the Android app or on your desktop using one of our supported browsers.